BryanKoo/english-word-translation/README.md

 Though the former policy is better for vocabulary learning, it is assumed that the homograph policy is post-processed manually in this project.
 So there will be only one entry for each homograph and the meanings will be unified, for the time being.

-## POS detection
+## POS(part-of-speech) tagging
 A word can be used as noun in one sentence and as verb in another sentenc.
-A word in a word card has a single part-of-speech role that can be explained by image and example sentences.
+A word has a single part-of-speech role that can be explained by a example sentence.
-Thus POS detection of the word in the example sentence is needed to choose
+Thus POS tagging of the word in the example sentence is needed to make the translation simple and correct.
+There are a few English POS taggers for python language.
+Though NLTK has a basic English POS tagger, it is known that Syntaxnet, Spacy, Stanford POS tagger are better than NLTK.

 ## Software requiremants of the projects
 * Language utilities for the native/foreign language (Japanese, Vietnamese, English)